Expertise

 Web Layout Approach

 BIRT uses a “web layout” approach to report design.
 This approach is similar to the way web pages are developed, and lets the resultant reports dynamically adapt to the size of the web browser in which they are viewed.
+BIRT reports provide the simplest approach to quickly display the results of a SQL query, simply dragging the DataSet (query) into the layout view results in the creation of a table showing the selected fields, complete with header labels.

 Usability of the Designer